-In many ways, the Sony A7 IV (opens in new tab) is the perfect camera for wedding, social and event photography.
+In many ways, the Sony A7 IV is the perfect camera for wedding, social, and event photography.
 Its 30MP resolution is more than enough and a useful step up from 24MP rivals, and Sony has some of the best AF tech there is, including eye AF and Real-Time tracking.

 The A7 IV is also ideal for video, because unlike higher-resolution Alphas like the A7R V, it can still capture full-width oversampled full-width 4K for best quality with no crop factor.
-More and more social photographers need to shoot video as well as stills, which makes the Sony A7 IV one of the best professional cameras (opens in new tab) and perhaps one of the best 4K cameras for video (opens in new tab).
-The highest-resolution cameras (opens in new tab) are great for stills, but more limited for video capture.
+More and more social photographers need to shoot video as well as stills, which makes the Sony A7 IV one of the best professional cameras and perhaps one of the best cameras for filmmaking.
+The highest-resolution cameras are great for stills, but more limited for video capture.

 Client expectations are generally high for this kind of photography, so we think Sony’s G Master lenses, although expensive, are some of the best Sony lenses to get.
 You don’t need to get every lens on our list, obviously (!) and if we can suggest a cheaper alternative, we will.